 British Airway Avios

-Do: If you're on a European vacation where you'll be hopping between countries, use Avios to find short flights within Europe at a great transfer rate.
+Use if: You're on a European vacation where you'll be hopping between countries.
+Avios is great for finding short flights within Europe at a great transfer rate.
 A lot of popular routes only cost 4,500 Avios one way with no fuel surcharge.

-Don't use if: You’re flying the long-haul, as you'll be hit with hundreds of dollars in fuel surcharges (EXCEPT when you fly with American Airlines.
+Don't use if: You’re flying the long-haul, as you'll be hit with hundreds of dollars in fuel surcharges (EXCEPT when you fly with American Airlines.)

 Air France Flying Blue

-Do: Fly from the continental United States to Hawaii, Central America, or the Caribbean as they offer options that cost only 30,000 miles round trip (sometimes even as low as 25,000 miles).
-Flying Blue also releases promo awards at the start of each month, where you can snag great deals for certain routes.
-For example, in October 2016, there's a deal for Washington D.C. to Europe round-trip for only 37,500 points on economy.
+Use if: You’re flying from the continental United States to Hawaii, Central America, or the Caribbean as they offer options that cost only 30,000 miles round trip (sometimes they go for as low as 25,000 miles).
+Flying Blue also releases promo awards at the start of each month where you can snag great deals for certain routes.
+For example, in October 2016, there was a deal for a Washington D.C. to Europe round-trip for only 37,500 points on economy.

-Don't: Flying Blue is not great for booking business class, as the points required are often way more than other transfer partners.
-For example, from Los Angeles to Paris is 25,000 one way in economy and 62,500 in business class, whereas Singapore Airlines will only require 45,000 miles in business.
-You'll also be hit with a high fuel surcharge for most flights to Europe, EXCEPT for when flying with Delta.
+Don't use if: You want to book business class tickets, as the points required are often way more than other transfer partners’ rates.
+For example, Los Angeles to Paris is 25,000 one way in economy and 62,500 in business class, whereas Singapore Airlines will only require 45,000 miles for business.
+You'll also be hit with a high fuel surcharges for most flights to Europe, EXCEPT when flying with Delta.

-Do: Book online because you'll receive a 15% discount from the reward rates shown for a Singapore Airlines flight.
-You are also allowed one free stopover on a round-trip Saver flight (or 2 free on a Standard Award flight), which will allow you to visit a new destination.
-For example, you can go from Los Angeles to Australia, with a stopover in Tokyo, for 50,000 miles in economy.
+Use if: You’re booking online, because you'll receive a 15% discount from the reward rates shown for a Singapore Airlines flight.
+You are also allowed one free stopover on a round-trip flight (or two free on a Standard Award flight), which will allow you to visit a new destination.
+For example, you can go all the way from Los Angeles to Australia, with a stopover in Tokyo, for just 50,000 miles in economy.

-Don't use if: You’re flying to Europe, as you pretty much can't get around the high fuel surcharges flying to Europe.
-In general, you'll be hit with high surcharges on international long haul flights, EXCEPT for flights with Air New Zealand, Copa, Avianca, and TACA.
+Don't use if: You’re flying to Europe, as you pretty much can't get around the high fuel surcharges In general, you'll be hit with high surcharges on international long haul flights, EXCEPT for flights with Air New Zealand, Copa, Avianca, and TACA.

 United MileagePlus Miles

 Use if: You want to take advantage of United's generous stopover and open-jaw policies in order to visit more places on one trip.
-You can book one stopover and 2 open-jaws (on a round-trip) on an award ticket for no additional miles.
+You can book one stopover and two open-jaws (on a round-trip) on an award ticket for no additional miles.
 Another good thing about United is that it doesn’t have a fuel surcharge, not even on partner airlines.

 Southwest Rapid Rewards

-Do: Use this transfer partner to book flights within the U.S. The value is especially good on the Wanna Get Away flights, with many routes as low as 4,500 points one way.
-And you don't pay any taxes or surcharges for domestic flights either, except for the $5.60 Security Fee for each direction.
-Southwest also offers very low rates to Mexico, Costa Rica, Puerto Rico, and the Caribbean for a bit more in taxes.
+Use if: You want to book flights within the U.S. The value is especially good on the Wanna Get Away flights, with many routes as low as 4,500 points one way.
+Plus, you don't pay any taxes or surcharges for domestic flights, besides the $5.60 Security Fee each way.
+Southwest also offers very low rates to Mexico, Costa Rica, Puerto Rico, and the Caribbean for a little bit more in taxes.

-As you can see in the above screenshot, this flight from Los Angeles to Denver costs only 4,278 points for a Wanna Get Away flight
+As you can see in the screenshot below, this flight from Los Angeles to Denver costs only 4,278 points for a Wanna Get Away flight